texonica/company-dashboard/memory-bank/techContext.md

    - Documentation of common patterns for ClickUp API usage
    - Reference code for integration with project management

+## Financial Data Management (In Development)
+The financial data management features are being implemented with:

+1. **API Routes for Financial Data**:
+   - Payments route in src/app/api/payments for handling financial transactions
+   - Subscriptions route in src/app/api/subscriptions for managing recurring payments
+   - Operations section in the application for financial management interfaces

+2. **Planned Implementation Components**:
+   - CSV import functionality for Xolo financial data
+   - Parsing and normalization of financial transaction data
+   - AI-powered transaction categorization
+   - Many-to-many relationship management for payment-project mapping
+   - Subscription tracking with Chargebee integration
+   - Financial reconciliation workflow

+3. **Technical Approach**:
+   - Secure backend processing for all financial data
+   - Database model for complex payment-project relationships
+   - AI/ML pipeline for continuous improvement of categorization
+   - Audit trail for all financial operations
+   - Export capabilities for financial reports

 ## Data Visualization Components
 The dashboard includes several data visualization components: